horns out on the damp stream bank soil

 - Range

-- Found throughout the North and South Islands on damp soil, stream banks, and rotting logs in humid, shaded forests.
+- Found throughout North and South Islands on damp soil, stream banks, and rotting logs.
 Most common in lowland and montane forests with high rainfall.
-Also found in tropical and temperate regions worldwide.
+Also found worldwide.

 - Endemism